-The related lease liabilities are disclosed in Note 25.
+The related lease liabilities are disclosed in Note 24.1.

-For the year ended 31 December 2021, the lease payments resulting from lease and service contracts which are not capitalised comprised of short-term leases and lowvalue leases.
+For the year ended 31 December 2022, the lease payments resulting from lease and service contracts which are not capitalised comprised of short-term leases and low-value leases.
 These lease payments are not material.

-During the reporting period, the Branch received discounts in the lease payments from lessors due to the COVID-19 outbreak.
-The Branch has chosen to apply the temporary measures to relieve the impact from COVID-19 announced by TFAC for the reporting periods ending 1 January 2021 onwards by reducing lease liabilities depreciation charges on the right-of-use assets and interest expenses on the lease liabilities recognised in the same proportion of Baht 1.0 million and Baht 0.2 in the proportion of the reduction to the lease payments due by 30 June 2022 throughout the period that the Branch has received the reduction and reversing million, respectively (31 December 2020: Bath 5.7 million and Baht 0.5 million, respectively).
-The differences between the reduction of the lease liabilities and the reversal of the expenses of Baht 0.1 million (31 December 2020: Baht 0.2 million) are recognised in profit or loss.
+During the reporting year, the Branch received discounts in the lease payments from lessors due to the COVID-19 outbreak.
+The Branch has chosen to apply the temporary measures to relieve the impact from COVID-19 announced by TFAC for the reporting year ending 1 January 2021 onwards by reducing lease liabilities in the proportion of the reduction to the lease payments due by 30 June 2022 throughout the period.
+The impact on the right-of-use assets, lease liabilities and the reversal of the expenses is immaterial.

-AIA Company Limited Notes to the Financial Statements For the year ended 31 December 2021
+AIA Company Limited Notes to the Financial Statements For the year ended 31 December 2022